DCC-EX/dcc-ex.github.io/docs/ex-commandstation/advanced-setup/wifi-config.rst

 If you travel to shows, or take your setup to a friend's house, this allows for an autonomous, transportable system that does not need a connection to, and hopefully will not interfere with, other networks.

 .. note:: In this mode there is no connection to the Internet for any of the devices that are only connected to the AP.
-It simply provides a private network to allow a direct connection to your throttles.
+It simply provides a private network to allow a direct connection to your throttles (controller).

 (Remember you can click on images to enlarge them)